-As demonstrated in Paper 1, the noise spectra for the Planck-HFI bolometers show significant deviation from white noise, resulting in correlations between pixels after map projection.
-At large scales, the correlations are dominated by low-frequency noise, while at high resolution neighbouring pixels are correlated due to time-response deconvolution and filtering.
-The Planck 2015 release does not provide a pixel-pixel correlation matrix; only the variance per pixel is given for each delivered map.
-At first order, the variance maps are proportional to $1/N{\rm hit}$, where $N{\rm hit}$ is the number of samples per pixel.
+As demonstrated in Paper A, the noise spectra for the Planck-HFI bolometers show significant deviation from white noise, resulting in correlations between pixels after map projection.
+At large scales, the correlations are dominated by low-frequency noise, while at high resolution neighbouring pixels are correlated as a result of time-response deconvolution and filtering.
+The Planck 2015 release does not provide a pixel-pixel correlation matrix; only the variance per pixel is given for each delivered